PM KUSUM Comp-B

 - No contribution required from farmers in tribal areas

-- Fixed charges for conventional agricultural connections apply in non-tribal areas
+- Fixed charges for conventional agricultural connections applicable in non-tribal areas

 Eligibility

 Any individual farmer, including those from cooperative institutes, small, marginal, and other farmers across India.
-No specific income limits or educational qualifications are required.
+No specific income limits apply.

 How useful is this scheme?